TraceDugar/JavaScript-Encyclopedia/README.md

 # Javascript Notes

-## This is a collection of notes that I have taken while Learning the MERN Stack from the Code Fellows Bootcamp ##
+## This is a collection of notes that I have taken while learning the MERN Stack from the Code Fellows Bootcamp. ##

 <h3 style=“display:block;
            margin-left: auto;